 - Written profession of faith in Jesus Christ as Lord and Savior.

 - Official transcripts of all undergraduate and graduate course work.

-- Passing scores on GACE Content Assessments in the content field for which you were
+- Passing scores on GACE Content Assessments in the content field for which you are

-accepted into the MAT.
-Applicants must request that their scores be sent to Covenant
+applying for acceptance into the MAT.
+Applicants must request that their scores be sent to Covenant College.

-- Note: GACE content assessment is not required for Biblical Studies or Drama.
+- Note: GACE content assessment is not required for Biblical Studies or Drama (Theatre).

 - To register for the GACE content assessment, all examinees must have a MyPSC Account, available at http://mypsc.gapsc.org.
+Instructions for creating your account are here.
 Once the MyPSC account has been established and the appropriate “Reason for Testing” selected, then the examinee can register at the GACE website: www.gace.ets.org.
-Please follow the instructions for registering for the GACE Content Assessment: GACE Content Assessments.
+Please follow these instructions for registering for the GACE Content Assessment.
 For additional information on registering to test at ETS, please view the GACE quick reference guide: http://gace.ets.org/s/pdf/registration_quick_ref_guide.pdf

 - Minimum undergraduate cumulative GPA of 3.0.
 Applicants with a cumulative undergraduate GPA between 2.5 and 2.99 may receive provisional admission.

 - Completion of a course in introduction to teaching from a regionally accredited college or university.
 The course must include a minimum of 30 hours of fieldwork/observation in K-12 classrooms.

 - Completion of a course in educational psychology from a regionally accredited college or university.